-The low water switch opens when there is insufficient water level in the boiler.
+The low water cut-off switch opens when there is insufficient water level in the boiler.
 Lockout LOW WATER LEVEL is shown on the display, the burner operation is interrupted, and the boiler locks out.
-When the correct water level is reestablished, and the control reset button is pressed, the boiler will reset and will start the sequence at Step 4.
+When the correct water level is re-established, press the control reset button and the sequence of operation will resume at Step 4.